Ingredients That Have Anti-Inflammatory Benefits For Dogs

 With today’s highly-processed dog foods and kibbles, there’s no telling what your dog is eating that is causing inflammation.
 By feeding your dog a fresh diet, you can rest assured that you know what’s in their diet and that none of the ingredients have been stripped of their natural minerals and vitamins.

-At Portland Pet Food Company, our fresh meals include a variety of ingredients that aid in dog inflammation.
+At Portland Pet Food Company our fresh meals include a variety of ingredients that aid in dog inflammation.
 Additionally, our meals are cooked gently and slowly, making them easier to digest.
-For dogs that struggle with inflammation, our human-grade dog meal pouches offer a healthy, delicious way to introduce a healthier diet into their life.
-Sign up for our subscription service and get 25% off your first order, then 10% off every order after that.
+For dogs that struggle with inflammation, our dog food toppers offer a healthy, delicious way to introduce a healthier diet into their life.
+Sign up for our dog food toppers subscription service and get 25% off your first order, then 10% off every order after that.